amandamarkee/spidroins/aargentata_workflow.md

 ```

 ## Notes Before Starting

-1) Rick dropped the five genomes, and the termini database in my working directory.
+1) Rick dropped the five genomes, and the termini database in my huxley working directory
+   - Note: Paul Frandsen BYU sequenced five additional PacBio genomes (with three others unassembled, recieved 2/9/2024 BYU) to be included in this analysis at a later date
+   - Completed assemblies include: _A. lobata, A.australis, A.argentata H1, A. argentata F1,_ and _A.argentata C1._
+   - Unassembled genomes include: _A. aurantia PAR3_, _A. argentata G2_ and _A. argentata B1_
-2) The database file contains only terminal regions (150bp for n-termini, and 100bp for c-termini).
+3) The database file contains only terminal regions (150bp for n-termini, and 100bp for c-termini).
 No repetitive domains
-3) Because of the repetitive nature of spidroins, be sure to increase the allowed number of hits (~200 hits) for a first pass
+4) Because of the repetitive nature of spidroins, be sure to increase the allowed number of hits (~200 hits) for a first pass
-4) Once the blastx results come back, we will sort, assess and assign best seq hit per MaSp gene in Excel
+5) Once the blastx results come back, we will sort, assess and assign best seq hit per gene in Excel
-5) The final list will contain close to 60 hits (30 n-termini, 30 c-termini, for ~30 spidroins, masp and aciniforms)
+6) The final list will contain close to 60 hits per genome (30 n-termini, 30 c-termini, for ~30 spidroins, masp and aciniforms)
-6) Pair up which n-termini go with each c-termini, whould be little overlap with approx. 25 Kbp in between each terminus
+7) Pair up best hits for matching n-termini / c-termini, whould be little overlap with approx. 25 Kbp in between each termini
-7) Extract each MaSp gene out of the assembly (~30) after we identify where they are.
-(Note: will be done in Geneious)
+8) Extract each gene out of the assembly (~30) after we identify where they are, including flanking regions (~5000bp up/downstream
+   -  Note: This step will be done in Geneious
+9) Use minimap or hisat2 (with splice unaware mapping enabled) to map RNAseq data back to genes.
+This determines intron/exon borders

 ## Step 1) BLAST Argiope Genome x Termini Database
-Here, I'll take the whole assembled genomes and blast against Rick's termini database file.
+Here, I'll take the whole assembled genomes and blast against Rick's termini database file using blastx.
 The goal is to identify complete spidroins present
 in each genome, and use the conserved terminal regions to find them.

 Navigate to the working directory
 ```
-cd /home/amarkee/nas4/aargentata_genome/blastx/aarg_pbTX
-module load ncbi-blast-2.12.0+
+cd /home/amarkee/nas4/aargentata_genome/blastx/aarg_pbTX # directory for blastx results for PacBio Texas A.arg genome module load ncbi-blast-2.12.0+
 ```